HusamSaleem/Potato_Messenger_Client/README.md

 - The knowing when your friends are online is sometimes glitchy and doesn't work

 # How to setup
+- The client side setup should be done after setting up the server side first
+- You do need Android Studio and so you can just import this repository directly into Android Studio.
+- All you need to do is change the host address in app/src/potatomessenger/client/ServerConnectionInfo.java.
+You can also change the PORT address there too if you changed the default port which was 9663 in the server side.
+- And thats it!
+If you have not set up the server side yet, please go here: https://github.com/HusamSaleem/Potato_Messenger_Server

 # Pictures!